-- Distracted driving, which commonly occurs when a driver is texting while driving and fails to notice that he or she is not driving in the appropriate lane or is driving the wrong way.
+- Distracted driving: This commonly occurs when a driver is texting while driving and fails to notice that he or she is not driving in the appropriate lane or is driving the wrong way.
 A distracted driver taking his or her eyes off the road for five seconds at 55 mph is the same as speeding through an entire football field while blindfolded.

 - Faulty traffic signals or other roadway defects; and

-- Poor road conditions such as potholes or missing guardrails, which can cause a motorist to veer into oncoming traffic.
+- Poor road conditions such as potholes or missing guardrails: This can cause a motorist to veer into oncoming traffic.